Yorisoft/AdventOfCode2024/README.md

 ## Language and Tools

 For this project, I'm using C++, along with any supporting libraries or tools that I find helpful.
 This is a learning experience, so you'll notice a variety of techniques and approaches as I work through the puzzles.
-Heck, I might even notice me switch up programming languages here and there.
+Heck, you might even notice me switch up programming languages here and there.

 ## Why Participate in Advent of Code?